Mortuary Temple of Pharaoh HatshepsutDeir el Bahri - Theban Mortuary Temples - T vs MT - Thebes - The Places

 All of this when combined with the Star Map found in Architect Senenmut’s Deir el Bahri based Tomb, TT353, it would seem to conclude that Senenmut was knowledgeable about the stars and was an accomplished Astronomer.
 To see Egypt’s earliest known Star Map in Senenmut’s Tomb, click here.

-Pharaoh Tuthmose III and Pharaoh Akhenaten caused considerable damage to the Mortuary Temple of Pharaoh Hatshepsut after her death.
-The former due to his desire to erase his stepmother’s reign from history and the latter due to his religious beliefs.
+Pharaoh Tuthmose III or his Crown Prince and successor, and Pharaoh Akhenaten caused considerable damage to the Mortuary Temple of Pharaoh Hatshepsut after her death.

 During Christian Coptic times a Christian Monastery was added to the site.